DesertImage/PlantsVsZombiesConcept/README.md

-# Plants vs Zombies like game prototype
+# Plants vs Zombies game prototype

 _This project was developing as a test task.
-But can be used as a template for the tower defense game._
+But can be used as a template for the tower defense game similar to PvZ._

 ## Game mechanics
 * Placing friendly minions on map